ARGOeu-Metrics/argo-probe-eosccore-recommender/README.md

 Probe command line arguments.

+- `--host, -H` The Hostname of the service.
-- `--host, -H` The endpoint where the rs status response exists.
+- `--url, -u` The endpoint where the rs status response exists.
 - `--timeout, -t` The timeout duration in seconds for the http call.
 - `--verify` Verify ssl certificate of the endpoint.
 - `--component, -c` Specific component to check.